Barcelona Gay Travel

 Eixample: Barcelona’s Gay District

 Barcelona is quite large and spread out, so you’ll definitely be better off planning your days out before going on a day of adventure.
-Barcelona is also a highly touristic city, so try to stick to some more authentic attractions after you hot the must-see spots.
+The city is also quite touristic, so try to stick to some more authentic attractions after you hot the must-see spots.

 Roman Ruins in the Gothic Quarter